-1. State Line of Authority for Waiver Operation.
-Spe ecify the state line of authority for the operation of the waiver (select one):

-• The waiver is operated by the State Medicaid agency.
-Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one): ○ The Medical Assistance Unit.
-Specify the unit name: (Do not complete item A-2) • Another division/unit within the State Medicaid agency that is separate from the Medical Assistance Unit.
-Specify the division/unit name.
-This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.
-Developmental Disabilities Administration (DDA) (Complete item A-2-a). ○ The waiver is operated by a separate agency of the State that is not a division/unit of the Medicaid agency.
+1. State Lin (select on ine of Authority for Waiver Operation.
+Specify the state line of authority for the operation one): of the waiver The e waiver is operated by the State Medicaid agency.
+Spec one) ecify the Medicaid agency division/unit that has line authority for the operation of the waiver e): program (select The Medical Assistance Unit.
+Specify the unit name: \ (Do not complete item A-2) Another division/unit within the State Medicaid agency that is separate from the Med Unit. lical Assistance Specify the division/unit name.
+This includes administrations/divisions under the umbrella been identified as the Single State Medicaid Agency. agency that has

+(Complete item A-2-a).

+■ The waiver is operated by a separate agency of the State that is not a division/unit of the Medicaid agency.

-Specify the division/unit name: ^
+Specify the division/unit name: